Recruitment Software

 How long does it take to build?

-We build direct integrations with all major UK job boards including Reed, Totaljobs, CV-Library, Indeed, and LinkedIn.
-We also integrate with specialist boards in sectors like healthcare, education, and technology.
-Unlike marketplace-dependent platforms where you rely on the vendor to maintain integrations, we build and maintain the connections as part of your system.
+Yes.
+We can build job board posting directly into your system, covering all major UK boards including Reed, Totaljobs, CV-Library, Indeed, and LinkedIn, as well as specialist boards in sectors like healthcare, education, and technology.
+Unlike marketplace-dependent platforms where you rely on a vendor to maintain connections, your system handles this natively.